Best Pizza Dough

 NEXT STEPS

-- Top with your favourite toppings (without the cheese), bake for approximately 15-20 minutes (until crust is golden) and then top with grated mozzarella cheese and bake for three more minutes or until cheese is melted.
+• Top with your favourite toppings, bake for approximately 15-20 minutes until crust is golden and cheese has melted.
 Enjoy!

 EASY PIZZA SAUCE